October 11th, 2022

 YWCA Greater Cincinnati is proud to present the YWCA Racial Justice Awards annually to two community leaders who have dedicated their lives to racial justice and equity.
 We are humbled to honor these two local heroes for their service to our community.

 Davis is an active member of the Avondale Community Council, where he co-founded the Avondale Youth Council and Residents United for a Better Avondale (RUFABA).
-He serves as board member on Cincinnati’s Citizens Complaint Authority, and as a member of Parents for Public Schools of Greater Cincinnati.
-Davis also founded and is Board Chair of the Queen City Youth Development Program, a program for 13-18yr old inner city student athletes.
+He served as board member on Cincinnati’s Citizens Complaint Authority, and as a member of Parents for Public Schools of Greater Cincinnati.
+Davis also founded and is Board Chair of the Queen City Youth Development Program, a program for 13-18yr old inner city student athletes and is Chair of the Cincinnati Recreation Foundation.

 Claire Mengel is a high school graduate and activist.
 Passionate about female empowerment, queer issues, and voter registration, they have been involved with Girl Power Politics, the Hamilton County Commission on Women and Girls, and the Lutheran Church of the Resurrection’s Reconciling in Christ Team.